Thoracic aortic aneurysm

 For people with aneurysms of the ascending aorta or aortic arch:

-- A cut is made in the middle of the chest bone.
+- A cut is made in the middle of the breast bone (sternum).

 - The aorta is replaced with a plastic or fabric graft.

 - This is major surgery that requires a heart-lung machine.

 For people with aneurysms of the descending thoracic aorta: